Renovation planning, on the go

 Looking for professional help to renovate your home?

-Simply fill out the form here and let us know your renovation requirements and we can connect you with up to four interior design firms to assist you with your kitchen remodel based on your budget (no hidden fees!).
+Simply fill out the form below and we will connect you with up to five interior design firms to assist you with your kitchen remodel based on your budget (no hidden fees!).

 All recommendations made by Qanvast will be protected under the Qanvast Guarantee scheme which covers 50% of your contract value, up to RM50,000, in the event that the recommended Contracting Service Provider becomes insolvent.